 The citizenship regime of the UK is a mixture of ius sanguinis and ius soli, and is arguably relatively generous in its naturalisation schemes.
 The British regime for attributing citizenship at birth to those born in the UK fits well within the prevailing systems of Europe and accords with the European Convention on Nationality, though, in common with most other jurisdictions, the UK has not ratified that Convention.
 Current routes to naturalisation vary, including permitted residence for work purposes, or even a substantial period of unlawful residence, provided there have been no formal attempts at removal.
 There are reasonably wide provisions for family reunion, including for resident non-citizens.
 In other cases, Home Office officials will often use their wide discretionary provisions to allow entry and, eventually, settlement1 and naturalisation.
 However, the implications of the loss of ius soli are beginning to be appreciated, in that they entail a fundamental cultural shift in the idea of being British even within the UK, and the system of naturalisation is entering a period of rapid and profound change.
-Where the system has historically been characterised by a general indistinctness as likely to be benign as it was to be irritating, as that system is deliberately clarified and toughened, that indistinctness and lack of clear rights even for long-term residents or nationals may become oppressive to various individuals.
-Just as the abandonment of responsibility towards non-UK British subjects in the later twentieth century demonstrated many ethical and legal problems, so the shift from residence as the basis for belonging to a stricter system of entitlement or exclusion in the UK could prove not only complex but very controversial.
+Where the system was historically characterised by a general indistinctness that was as likely to be benign as difficult in its effects, as the system is deliberately being clarified and toughened, that indistinctness and lack of clear rights even for longterm residents or nationals may become oppressive to various individuals.
+Just as the abandonment of responsibility towards non-UK British subjects in the later twentieth century demonstrated many ethical and legal problems, so the shift from residence as the basis for belonging to a stricter system of entitlement or exclusion could prove not only complex but also very controversial.